 Vegetables Suitable For Baby-Led Weaning

 12. Butternut squash: Soft texture, easy digestibility, and sweet taste are some of the notable qualities of butternut squash that make it an excellent choice for baby-led weaning.
 Nutritionally, butternut squash provides almost the same nutrients as pumpkin (11).
+You can serve its puree or mash with several foods, such as mashed tofu, quinoa, rice, and oats.

 15. French beans: French beans or green beans are fiber-rich vegetables that offer vitamin A, potassium, magnesium, calcium, and iron.
 These vital nutrients support the baby’s eye development, immune system functions, and physical growth.
 Steamed and boiled green beans, cut into two-inch long pieces, are a good choice for baby-led weaning.